Morgan Advanced Materials (OTCMKTS:MCRUF) Reaches New 52-Week Low at $3.43

-Morgan Advanced Materials plc (OTCMKTS:MCRUF – Get Rating)’s stock price reached a new 52-week low on Monday .
-The company traded as low as $3.43 and last traded at $3.43, with a volume of 0 shares changing hands.
+Morgan Advanced Materials plc (OTCMKTS:MCRUF – Get Rating)’s share price reached a new 52-week low during mid-day trading on Monday .
+The company traded as low as $3.43 and last traded at $3.43, with a volume of 0 shares trading hands.
 The stock had previously closed at $3.43.

 Morgan Advanced Materials Stock Performance